taylanates24/object_detection_and_tracking/README.md

 ## Acknowledgments

-I want to thank you to [iamkucuk](https://github.com/iamkucuk) for his support on creating the Docker environment in this project.
+I want to thank [iamkucuk](https://github.com/iamkucuk) for his support on creating the Docker environment in this project.